GeorgeNabilBolas/px_league/README.md

 **George Nabil**
 Electrical Engineer & Flutter Developer
-📧 *[Add your email or GitHub link here]*
+📧 george.nabil.bulis@gmail.com

 ---

 ## 📄 License

-This project is currently private and not published to pub.dev.
+This project is private and not published to pub.dev.
-You may freely modify or extend it for personal use.
+You are free to modify and extend it for personal or educational use.

 ---